← Back to Case Studies

 Stress Test Framework

-End-to-end stress test engine with credit, market, operational, and liquidity modules.
-Fully auditable, with documented assumptions and data lineage.
+End-to-end credit stress test engine — fully auditable, with documented assumptions and data lineage.
+Same for all-risk consolidation process.

 Scenario Calibrations